-Over the last five years I’ve seen what a great support the Run Mummy Run community is for running women.
+Since the community launched, I’ve seen what a great support the Run Mummy Run community is for running women.
 It’s a real hive of knowledge and information and this is something I wanted to share with other women who are just at the beginning of their running journey and perhaps haven’t found Run Mummy Run yet.

 What will I find in the book?

 What would you like to know about running?
 What are your burning running questions?
 Well you will probably find the answers you need in our book.
 It is a comprehensive beginners guide to running but is also a great source of information if you are an intermediate runner too.

 There are plenty of tips, tricks and ideas to keep you running happy.
 You can read about which races our community voted for as the best and we have included training plans for all distances and different abilities.
 I have been a runner for over a decade now, but I still learnt so much writing the book with Lucy (our co-writer).

 I really want this book to help ladies who are nervous about running to have the confidence to get started.
 There are real-life stories from our Run Mummy Run community members throughout the book that are really easy to relate to.
 These are probably my favourite parts of the book.

 I really want the book to inspire more women to try running and to motivate those who are already running to keep improving and enjoying.
 I’d love it to encourage women to join our community too so that they can feel the positive impact it will have on them and their running.
 People regularly tell me how the Run Mummy Run community has changed their lives for the better and I want more women to experience this.

 What did you enjoy writing about most?